Family and Patient Focused Dentistry in the Twin Cities

 6) Patient and family-focused means you are informed on your care.

-- Did the doctor or hygienist review with you what would be done for the day to make sure your expectations are met on the care you want?
+- Did the doctor or hygienist review with you what would be done for the day to make sure your expectations are met?

-- If treatment is needed is it clearly explained why the care is needed.
+- If a treatment, like oral surgery, is needed is it clearly explained why the care is necessary?

 - Were you shown x-rays or actual pictures of your teeth as an aid to educate you on the reason care is recommended?

-- Were you presented with options for your care including the impact of the option to decline care.
+- Were you presented with options and current dental trends for your care?
+Did the dentist talk about the impact of your option to decline care?
 (Going forward with care is your choice!)

 - Was the time needed for your appointment made clear so you know how to budget your time.